 Reporting a Dog Bite

-To Report a Dog Bite that occurred in the City Limits of Springfield, please read the following information, and then when prepared, click the DOG BITE FORM link below to submit the information:
+To Report a Dog Bite that occurred in the City Limits of Springfield, please have the following required information, and then use the link to our form below to submit.